mahyarmirrashed/kubernetes-the-hard-way/docs/01-prerequisites.md

 This tutorial requires four (4) virtual or physical ARM64 or AMD64 machines running Debian 12 (bookworm).
 The following table lists the four machines and their CPU, memory, and storage requirements.

+The "jumpbox" is from where we will be administering/configuring the Kubernetes cluster.

 | Name    | Description            | CPU | RAM   | Storage |
 |---------|------------------------|-----|-------|---------|
 | jumpbox | Administration host    | 1   | 512MB | 10GB    |